Chris Van Hollen: Israel–Palestine

+In January 2024, during the Gaza war, Van Hollen voted for a resolution proposed by Senator Bernie Sanders to apply the Foreign Assistance Act's human rights provisions to U.S. aid to Israel's military.
+The proposal was defeated, 72 to 11.
+After the Israeli military shot and killed an American activist in the West Bank in 2024, Van Hollen urged the Biden administration to hold Israel accountable for its actions, saying "If the Netanyahu government will not pursue justice for Americans, the Department of Justice must".
+In November 2024, Van Hollen criticized Biden for what he saw as Biden's "inaction" in holding Israel accountable for not letting aid into Gaza, calling Biden's conduct "weak" and "shameful".
+In April 2025, Van Hollen voted for a pair of resolutions Sanders proposed to cancel the Trump administration's sales of $8.8 billion in bombs and other munitions to Israel.
+The proposals were defeated, 82 to 15.

+In July 2025, Van Hollen called for an end to funding the Gaza Humanitarian Foundation for its role in mass killings in the Gaza Strip and a restoration of funding for UNRWA.

 Journalism

-In July 2019 Van Hollen cosponsored the Fallen Journalists Memorial Act, a bill introduced by Ben Cardin and Rob Portman that would create a privately funded memorial to be constructed on federal lands in Washington, D.C. to honor journalists, photographers, and broadcasters who died in the line of duty.
+In July 2019, Van Hollen cosponsored the Fallen Journalists Memorial Act, a bill introduced by Ben Cardin and Rob Portman that would create a privately funded memorial to be constructed on federal lands in Washington, D.C. to honor journalists, photographers, and broadcasters who died in the line of duty.

-LGBTQIA+ rights
+LGBTQ rights

-Van Hollen supports transgender rights, having signed a letter in July 2017 in opposition to an announced military ban.
+Van Hollen signed a letter in July 2017 in opposition to an announced military ban against transgender soldiers.

 Taxes

 Van Hollen received a 0% rating for the Citizens Against Government Waste (CAGW), and the National Taxpayers Union (NTU), in 2010.
 Both these organizations advocate for lower taxes for everyone including the wealthy.
 In 2006, Van Hollen received a 100% rating from Citizens for Tax Justice (CTJ), a group that calls for higher taxes on the wealthy.
 Van Hollen opposes eliminating the federal estate tax.

 Personal life

 Van Hollen and his wife Katherine have three children: Anna, Nicholas, and Alexander.
-Van Hollen is of Dutch descent.
-Van Hollen is Episcopalian.
+Van Hollen is of Dutch descent and is Episcopalian.